 So, could technology replace the interpreter?

-It is important to understand that English as we understand it is not always the first language of deaf people, it is usually BSL.
-For a deaf person who has only known BSL, spoken English is often regarded as a second language.
+It is important to understand that English, as we understand it is not always the first language of deaf people; it is usually BSL.
+For a deaf person who only knows BSL, spoken English is often regarded as a second language.

 English has a number of idiosyncrasies that make it super hard to learn as a second language.
-With the added challenges that deaf students face throughout their school career.
-Deaf adults are estimated to have an average reading age of around aged 9-10 (or year 4-5 at school)*.
+With the added challenges that deaf students face throughout their school careers.
+Deaf adults are estimated to have an average reading age of around aged 9-10 (or years 4-5 at school)*.
 So captions aren’t always the most accessible form of communication.

-Although captioning is highly accurate now, glitches can happen with any technology and this can deny people critical information, a challenge that has been very current during the Covid-19 pandemic and captions cannot convey the tone of voice, or any urgency where a professional sign language interpreter can do that in real time.
+Although captioning is highly accurate now, glitches can happen with any technology, and this can deny people critical information, a challenge that has been very current during the Covid-19 pandemic captions cannot convey the tone of voice or any urgency where a professional sign language interpreter can do that in real-time.

 There is the added human element when using a BSL Interpreter.
-The Interpreter will put much more emotion and therefore additional meaning and context to what is said.
-This is done through facial expressions and body movement.
+The Interpreter will put much more emotion and, therefore, additional meaning and context to what is said.
+This is done through facial expressions and body movements.

 In a presentation or meeting, having an interpreter present can make a deaf person feel more included in the discussion.
 It allows for a two-way conversation through the interpreter.
-It also empowers the deaf person to ask questions and express their opinions, which is not possible using captions.
-When there is any confusion on the correct pronunciation of a word, working with an interpreter will mitigate this.
+It also empowers deaf people to ask questions and express their opinions, which is impossible using captions.
+When there is any confusion about the correct pronunciation of a word, working with an interpreter will mitigate this.
 They can also convey the correct pronunciation to the deaf person.

 We recommend both.
 The deaf person can then access language through the Interpreter.
-Then on any pre-recorded information they also have access to the captions.
-This is offering true inclusion for all.
+Then on any pre-recorded information, they also have access to the captions.
+This offers true inclusion for all.

-It is Important to provide the service that matches the needs of the deaf person – so don’t assume, ask them!
+It is important to provide a service that matches the needs of the deaf person – so don’t assume; ask them!